-As a software tester, chances are you’ve heard the terms “black box testing” and “white box testing” before.
-In the past, we’ve written about functional testing and smoke testing as part of our Types of Testing blog posts.
+As a software tester, you will have heard of “black box testing” and “white box testing,” but what are they, and what is the difference between black box and white box testing?
+We’ve previously written about functional testing and smoke testing as part of our Types of Testing blog posts.
 In this post, we’re going to talk about the differences between black and white box testing.
 Both types of testing are vital in producing quality software, but the difference is the approach to these testing methods is considerable.

 Here’s the short answer to this question:

 Black box testing validates the requirements and specifications, whereas white box testing validates the code.

 Let’s take a closer look at both.

 What is Black Box Testing?